 - Noble Fir – deep blue-green needles and cones with spiky bracts; they grow especially tall, perfect if you want a large tree; near perfect shape.

-- Norfolk Pine – also known as Norfolk Island Pine; slow growing, soft needles and boughs; requires a tropical climate but good indoor container tree.
+- Norfolk Pine – also known as Norfolk Island Pine; slow growing, soft needles and boughs; requires a tropical climate but a good indoor container tree.

 - Norway Spruce – native to Europe, firm branches and lovely triangular shape; needs a lot of water.